 All student applications must be supported by one or more of the students’ current doctoral programme advisors or dissertation supervisors.
 Please attach or enclose a letter or email from a supporting referee (more information about this can be found on the application form).
 Similarly, students should be able to clearly explain how their doctoral studies will benefit from the programme.

-The cost of the course is £1795, which covers accommodation at Hertford College, from the 2 July-14 July inclusive, and all course tuition fees.
+The cost of the course is £1875 which covers accommodation at Hertford College, from 30 June-12 July, and all course tuition fees.
 Travel to and from Oxford is not included in this fee.
 Lunch will be provided on week days, and several dinners and social events are also included.

 The OII offers one SDP scholarship equivalent to the cost of the SDP fee.
 All applicants will be considered automatically and need not submit any additional information.